bkget/ETH-dApp---Refund-by-Location/README.md

   <a href="https://github.com/bkget/ETH_dApp-Refund_by_Location/blob/main/LICENSE"><img src="https://img.shields.io/github/license/bkget/ETH_dApp-Refund_by_Location?color=2b9348" alt="License Badge"/></a>
   </div>

-# ETH dApp - Refund by Location
+# ETH Smart Contract - Refund by Location

 ## Introduction
 This project demonstrates a basic Hardhat use case with an Ethereum smart contract, a test for that contract, and a script that deploys that contract.